Cold Weather Camping: Tips for Staying Warm this Winter

 22. Invest in a 4-season tent

-Most tents, especially lightweight backpacking tents, are only meant to only be used during the spring, summer, and fall seasons when temperatures and conditions are typically good, aside from an occasional rainstorm.
+Most tents, especially lightweight backpacking tents, are only meant to be used during the spring, summer, and fall seasons.
+Temperatures and conditions during these months are typically good, aside from an occasional rainstorm.

-Four-season tents are typically more expensive and heavier, however, if you plan on doing a lot of winter camping, adding one to your cold-weather camping gear can greatly improve your winter-season adventures.
+Four-season tents are typically more expensive and heavier.
+However, if you plan on doing a lot of winter camping, investing in one can greatly improve your winter-season adventures.

 Have you ever been camping in the winter?
 Where is your favorite place to go cold weather camping?
 Leave a comment below.